Street fighting: Physical and mental health

-The consequence of street fighting is undeniably dangerous and critical.
-Both sides of the fighters are exposed to either short-term or long-term physical health issues.
-Such poor health includes temporary and permanent disabilities, fractures, partial body parts losses, severe injuries, or death.
-For instance, faces, other parts of the head and neck and thorax are the most targeted parts in the body, which account for 83%, 4% and 2% of fractures, respectively, amongst all injuries.
-Aside from physical health, mental illnesses also result from direct engagement in physical assaults, namely, post-traumatic stress symptoms, substance abuse and depression.
+The consequences of street fighting are undeniably dangerous and critical, and street fighters are exposed to short-term and long-term physical health issues.
+Such poor health includes temporary and permanent disabilities, fractures, partial body part losses, severe injuries, or death.
+For instance, the face, other parts of the head and neck, and the thorax are the most targeted parts in the body, which account for 83%, 4% and 2% of fractures, respectively, amongst all injuries.
+In addition to damaging physical health, street fighting can also result in mental illness, such as post-traumatic stress disorder, substance abuse and depression.
 Extreme feelings of guilt experienced by some perpetrators in the aftermath of a violent event may lead to suicide.

-Not only does the involvement in street fights affect the participants, it also collaterally influences the participants’ family members and friends, especially small children.
-Traumatic expose in small children to such negative experience often leads to post-traumatic stress reactions such as fear, sadness, numbness, timidness, moodiness, eating disorders, difficult sleeping or nightmares.
-Adults also have the high probability of coping with trauma even though they do not suffer from any direct injuries.
-Street fight can also lead to negative influence on witnesses and society with an increase in preterm birth, increase in mortality rate and communal trauma.
-Such exposure to violence can result in cumulative influences on physical condition which customised treatment is required to access all aspects of violent experience.
+Not only does the involvement in street fights affect the participants, it also collaterally influences the participants' family members and friends, especially small children.
+Traumatic exposure in small children to such negative experience often leads to post-traumatic stress reactions, such as fear, sadness, numbness, timidity, moodiness, eating disorders, difficulty sleeping, or nightmares.
+Adults have the high probability of coping with trauma, even when they do not sustain direct injuries, leading to increases in preterm birth, mortality rate, and communal trauma.